5D optical data storage: Technical design

+Development

+5D optical data storage was developed by Peter Kazansky, professor at the Optoelectronics Research Centre of the University of Southampton.
+The research group experimentally demonstrated the feasibility of the technology in 2013.
+The work built upon earlier studies in femtosecond-laser inscription in transparent materials conducted in the 1990s and 2000s.

+The technology has been commercialized by SPhotonix, which markets it under the name 5D Memory Crystal.
+The laser inscription process is known as FemtoEtch.

+Other organizations have investigated related glass-based optical storage methods, including Hitachi and Microsoft.
+In 2016, Microsoft Research Cambridge partnered with the University of Southampton to launch Project Silica, a research initiative aimed at scaling 5D storage for cloud archival applications.
+Kazansky served as the Southampton Principal Investigator.
+In 2019, the project successfully encoded and retrieved the 1978 film Superman on silica glass.

 Uses

-In 2018, Professor Peter Kazansky used the technology to store a copy of Isaac Asimov's Foundation trilogy, which was launched into space aboard Elon Musk's Tesla Roadster in association with the Arch Mission Foundation.
+In 2018, Peter Kazansky of the University of Southampton used the technology to store a copy of Isaac Asimov's Foundation trilogy, which was launched into space aboard Elon Musk's Tesla Roadster in association with the Arch Mission Foundation.

 In 2024, Kazansky's group encoded the three billion character human genome and etched it onto a coin-sized 5D disc.
-It includes a visual key explaining how to use it, in homage to the Pioneer plaques that were placed on board the 1972 Pioneer 10 and 1973 Pioneer 11 spacecrafts.
-It is stored in the Memory of Mankind archive, located in the world's oldest salt mine in Hallstatt, Austria.
+It includes a visual key explaining how to use it, in homage to the Pioneer plaques that were placed on board the 1972 Pioneer 10 and 1973 Pioneer 11 spacecraft.
+They stored it in the Memory of Mankind archive, located in the world's oldest salt mine in Hallstatt, Austria.

 In July 2025 Good Old Games, in collaboration with SPhotonix, encoded Heroes of Might and Magic III on the 5D crystal.
 It became the first video game ever preserved with this technology.